Meditation on my 2 years at Caseware

 I chose people.

 Caseware is the only company that made me feel that they really want me.
 I’ve met so many companies and I was feeling that I am going through scrutiny — I am being selected for the role.
 The Caseware team made me feel that it is their privilege that I have chosen them over all others.
 I still remember that feeling, and this is the feeling I want to give to everyone.
 It is a special feeling indeed for a human — to be recognized, to be wanted.
-If you choose to join us, it is our honor to share this ride with you.
+If you choose to join us, it is our honour to share this ride with you.

 I didn’t fully understand what exactly was the product and the business model at that time.
 I still don’t think that everyone fully understood that at that time.
 We are not accountants by trade and the company has been around for 30+ years.